 Cognitive enhancement via behavioral training

 Can brain function be enhanced via training?
 Recent evidence suggests that cognitive abilities can be improved through various non-invasive behavioral regimens, including cognitive training and physical exercise.
 This field of research is exciting, with obvious applications to clinical and non-clinical populations.
 However, a close look at the current cognitive training literature shows that although this trend is promising, it also faces many challenges.
 For example, a recent paper suggests sampling error as a potential source of discrepancies in the training literature; while another emphasizes common fallacious assumptions as an explanation for some of the disagreements.
 More generally, we still do not understand fully what cognitive enhancement means, beyond improvements on tasks that have been designed to assess performance at a given point in time rather than to measure progress.
-Importantly, these discrepancies do not refute the core idea and the potential benefits of cognitive enhancement, but rather emphasize the need to better understand the underlying mechanisms of cognitive gains.
+These discrepancies do not refute the core idea of cognitive enhancement, but rather emphasize the need to better understand the underlying mechanisms of cognitive gains.

 Two main behavioral approaches have emerged in the cognitive enhancement paradigm, based on cognitive training and physical exercise, respectively.
 Both have demonstrated promising findings, but still lack clear transfer to a wide variety of tasks (see here for an example in the spatial domain).
 Building upon these lines of work, we have proposed a novel approach, based on complex motor training, an integrated blend of physical and cognitive demands.
 Motor activities with high cognitive demands can be optimized to enhance cognition, with limited risks in terms of ratio involvement/reward.
 They allow the integration of novelty, diversity and complexity within single regimens, thus ensuring maximal ecological validity and meaningful transfer.
 Besides cognitive improvements, well-designed motor activities can also induce important health benefits, supported by decades of research on physical exercise.
 In line with this idea, our latest experimental findings demonstrate that combining physical and cognitive demands within ad hoc activities represents an optimal way to target wide and general improvements in general health and cognition.